Content

 The applicant will request a grant amount in the application form that is based on the estimated total cost of their proposed project and the level of match-funding committed.
 Copies of quotes/estimates must be provided to evidence those costs.

-To view the map of eligible rural areas please follow these instructions (once open expand ‘Administrative Boundaries’, then expand ‘Other Administrative Boundaries’ and tick the box titled ‘Rural England Prosperity Fund’.
+To view the map of the ineligible urban areas of Exmouth please follow these instructions: once open expand ‘Administrative Boundaries’, then expand ‘Other Administrative Boundaries’ and tick the box titled ‘Rural England Prosperity Fund’.
 Tick the box titled ‘Aerial Photography’ to view when zoomed in.
-The areas outlined in red within the district of East Devon are ineligible for IRF2 funding).
+The areas outlined in red within the district of East Devon are ineligible for IRF2 funding.

 7. Do applicants need to pay back the grant?